tboie/universal_mechanics/README.md

 ### Gravity

+Empty space doesn't curve because it doesn't know how?

 Try visualizing gradients of mass interacting with each other?

 Thought experiment: If the sun didn't emit anything and the planets had no atmosphere, would they still revolve?